princewang1994/TextSnake.pytorch/README.md

 **options:**

-- `exp_name`: experiment name, used to identify different training process
+- `exp_name`: experiment name, used to identify different training processes
 - `--viz`: visualization toggle, output pictures are saved to `./vis` by default

 other options can be show by run `python train.py -h`

-## Running the tests
+## Running tests

 Runing following command can generate demo on TotalText dataset (300 pictures), the result are save to `./vis` by default